getporter/porter/examples/aks-spring-music/README.md

 * The `arm` mixin is used to create an AKS cluster using ARM.
 This requires subscription and tenant info.
 * The `exec` mixin uses an Azure Service Principal to access via the CLI and install Helm's Tiller into an AKS cluster.
 * The `kubernetes` mixin applys RBAC policies for Helm
-* The `helm` mixin deploys the chart into the AKS cluster.
+* The `helm3` mixin deploys the chart into the AKS cluster.

 ### Prerequisites